galacean/engine-toolkit/.github/HOW_TO_CONTRIBUTE.md

 <br />You can test your change by the following ways:<br />

-- Clone the oasis playground repository and write a demo for your change.
+- Clone the galacean playground repository and write a demo for your change.
 - Write an uint test in the Oasis repository and run `npm run test` to execute the uint test.